Have you ever imagined that you could find a powerful weapon of protection in your kitchen’s spice cabinet?

 The effects of five aggressive strains of Alzheimer’s inducing genes can be delayed by cinnamon, according to evidence from a study that was done at the University of Tel Aviv, Israel.

 Cinnamon helps in managing the symptoms since Alzheimer’s and Parkinson’s are incurable.

 Herbal teas can be made using Cinnamon water; this helps in weight loss.

-Cinnamon has blood thinning properties which is useful in reducing the risk of blood clots and keeping circulation healthy.
+Cinnamon has blood-thinning properties that are useful in reducing the risk of blood clots and keeping circulation healthy.

-Thinner blood and better circulation leads to higher metabolic rate then excess weight is kept off.
+Thinner blood and better circulation lead to a higher metabolic rate then the excess weight is kept off.

 Many benefits can be enjoyed from this exotic spice.
-You can take it as a supplement, traditional medicine or even include it in your diet in order to enjoy its benefits.
+You can take it as a supplement, traditional medicine or even include it in your diet to enjoy its benefits.